cry0x11/boatcfg/README.md

 ```Bash
 doas xbps-install -S cliphist lf gawk wlr-randr wl-clipboard kdeconnect
 ```

-#### Compiling
-1. River itself requires compiling as the void package is old.
-This is because zig wasn't updated in the main void repos as of the time writing this guide (zig ver.
-10 and river requires zig ver.
-11)

 ### Arch linux
 Same or similar package names are present in arch repositories and you don't need to compile software yourself since you have the AUR